Who are you?

 I am lost on a homework problem.
 Will you help me?

-Unfortunately, I no longer have the time to work with students on an individual basis, though I can put you in contact with a qualified tutor who can help you.
+Unfortunately, I no longer have the time to work with students on an individual basis, though I can put you in contact with a qualified tutor.
 If you have a short conceptual question, I might be able to link you to the video with the answer.
 Alternatively, you could pick up a copy of my textbook, which shows you how to solve games step-by-step.